Published 2024

 Population projections

-The projections start with year 2021 county-level population estimates, by demographic characteristics, published by the U.S. Census Bureau.
-State and county-level population projections through 2036 come from government agencies and universities, as well as from S&P Global demographers for those states that do not publish projections.
-Last year’s health workforce demand projections used population projections that for many states were developed pre-COVID-19.
-Hence, we adjusted the published projections to account for excess deaths attributed to COVID-19, the opioid crisis, and other factors; as well declining birth rates and changing immigration patterns.
-While each state, as well as the S&P Global demographers, use different assumptions and approaches for projecting future population, the population projections incorporate much of the excess deaths through June 2021 as well as the most recent data on birth rates and migration patterns.
-The updated national population projection for 2036 is several million people lower than the population projection based on pre-pandemic data.
+The projections start with year 2022 county-level population estimates, by demographic characteristics, published by the U.S. Census Bureau.
+State and county-level population projections through 2037 come from government agencies and universities, as well as from S&P Global demographers for those states that do not publish projections.
+While each state, as well as the S&P Global demographers, use different assumptions and approaches for projecting future population, the population projections incorporate much of the excess deaths through June 2022 as well as the most recent data on birth rates and migration patterns.
+The updated projections for 2036 based on the recent data is about 2 million people lower than the projections produced last year.

 Population file validation